flox/pkgdb/docs/params-to-sql.md

 This is our internal representation of a parsed `manifest.{toml,yaml,json}` file which describes an environment.
-Parts of this file are used to essentially construct something similar to the `flox::pkgdb::QueryParams<QueryType>` structure.

 The `flox::resolver::ManifestRaw` struct intends to exactly match the format of the file so that it can be used to validate its syntax, and be converted